Sabaruddin94/CVD-Assistance-ChatBot/README.md

 c.
 Data Augmentation:
 Data augmentation is applied to improve model generalization by randomly applying transformations to the images, such as:

-Horizontal and vertical flipping
+-Horizontal and vertical flipping
-Random rotations
+-Random rotations
-Random zoom
+-Random zoom
-Random contrast and brightness adjustments
+-Random contrast and brightness adjustments

 d.
 Data Visualization:
 Several images from the dataset are visualized to ensure that the data is correctly loaded and augmented.